Lantau Trail: Trail closing at Yi O (Section 7) and related controversy

-The closing applies approximately to the part of Section 7 between distance posts 062 and 065 only, but the alternate route skips a length of trail starting from around distance post 059 and ending around distance post 073.
-Portions of the alternate route are available on Google maps as of April 2019.
+The closing applies approximately to the part of Section 7 between distance posts 062 and 065 only, but the alternative route skips a length of trail starting from around distance post 059 and ending around distance post 073.
+Portions of the alternative route are available on Google maps as of April 2019.
 The intermediate distance posts in the closed section appear to have been removed.
 There is currently no sign indicating when (or if) the original part of Section 7 will be restored.